-C. Ontario's Surge Capacity Management Plan
+3. Ontario's Surge Capacity Management Plan

-The purpose of Ontario's Surge Capacity Management Plan (comprised of the Minor Surge Toolkit and the Moderate Surge Response guide) is to improve access to critical care services by giving hospitals information on strategies and standardized processes for surge capacity planning.
-This collaborative and consistent approach ensures maximum use of resources within hospitals and across the LHINs.
+The purpose of Ontario's Surge Capacity Management Plan (comprised of the Minor Surge Toolkit and the Moderate Surge Response Guide) is to improve access to critical care services by giving hospitals information on strategies and standardized processes for surge capacity planning.
+This collaborative and consistent approach ensures maximum use of resources within hospitals and across the OH Regions.
 In addition, a standardized approach allows for seamless coordination of patient care during both regular operations and during times of excess demands on the critical care system.

-Ontario's Surge Capacity Management Plan defines three types of surge events for critical care: Minor Surge (requiring a hospital-level response), Moderate Surge (requiring a LHIN-level or multi LHIN-level response) and Major Surge (requiring a provincial-level response).
+Ontario's Surge Capacity Management Plan defines three types of surge events for critical care: Minor Surge (requiring a hospital-level response), Moderate Surge (requiring an OH sub-regional level or multi OH sub-regional level response) and Major Surge (requiring a provincial-level response).
 A surge by definition is any time where demand exceeds capacity.
 Each level of surge uses the same principles, but has increasing levels of complexity as demands increase over larger geographic areas and patient populations.